ucsb-cs156/w22/_lectures/lect22.md

 # Tasks for today:

+1. Set up a shared Auth0 tenant
-1. Getting your team's repo running on Localhost
+2. Getting your team's repo running on Localhost
-2. Getting your team's repo running on your team's private Heroku deployment
+3. Getting your team's repo running on your team's private Heroku deployment
-3. Understanding the stories that the team will get started on
+4. Understanding the stories that the team will get started on

 Your task today (and continuing into tomorrow's lecture as needed) is work as a team to
 - decide what stories you will start on first